What We Need to Normalize Asking Our Partners (Yes, Even the Awkward Stuff)

 So why do so many of us avoid it?

-Part of it is fear—of conflict, of rejection, of being “too much.”
-Another part is the assumption that if someone really loves us, they should just know.
-But love doesn’t come with psychic powers.
-Asking questions isn’t a sign that something is wrong.
-It’s a sign that you care enough to understand each other better.
+Usually, it’s fear.
+Fear of conflict, rejection, or being seen as “too much.”
+Sometimes it’s that quiet hope that if someone really loves us, they’ll just know.
+But love doesn’t come with superpowers.
+Asking questions isn’t a red flag — it’s actually one of the clearest signs that you care enough to understand the person you’re with.

 “What do you need from me right now?”

-This one sounds simple, but it’s a game-changer.
-We often assume our partner needs advice, space, reassurance, or problem-solving—but unless we ask, we’re just guessing.
-This question shows you’re showing up with your partner, not charging ahead without them.
+It sounds simple, but it can completely change the conversation.
+We often assume our partner wants advice, space, or comfort — but unless we ask, we’re guessing.
+This question shows you’re not just reacting; you’re choosing to be present and intentional.

 “How are we doing?”